nf-core/website/sites/docs/src/content/docs/tutorials/contributing_to_nf-core/contributing_to_pipelines.md

 ## PR review guidelines

 - Authors/Reviewers can request help for review at nf-core Slack `#request-review` channel.
+- It's fine / we encourage for other people to push to your PR.
+For example fixing linting (can mention bot commands) but also to build on or fix code if appropriate.
 - Authors/Reviewers should merge after one positive review and with no obvious open questions.
   - Exception: merges to master for releases requires **two** reviews.
   - Exception: pseudo PR reviews for a first release needs **review from core or maintainer team**.